Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Preliminaries

 \subsubsection{Standing frame}

-As in \cite{GallayJoly_globStabDampedWaveBistable_2009}, we are going to make an extensive use of two functionals, obtained by considering the scalar product of system \cref{hyp_syst} either with $u_t$ or with $u$, and integrating with respect to time.
-This leads to the ``energy'' (Lagrangian):
+As in \cite{GallayJoly_globStabDampedWaveBistable_2009}, taking the scalar product of system \cref{hyp_syst} either with $u_t$ or with $u-m$ and integrating this scalar product with respect to space leads to the following two functionals: the ``energy'' (Lagrangian):